 For many developers, the pros of using a child theme outweigh the cons.
 Let’s take a look at some of the possibilities this practice gives you.

 One of the biggest problems with modifying a theme is when updates occur.
 Most of the time, these updates will erase any changes you make.
 This means you’ll have to code them all over again.
 Using a child theme protects your coding from such updates.

 For instance, let’s say you want to modify the spacing of a theme’s subheader.
 Using CSS, you can make these changes directly in the theme.
 If that parent theme experiences an update later on, your changes will most likely be removed when the new CSS file is added to your website from the developer.

 Using a child theme keeps its CSS from being removed.
-Which means you’ll still benefit from the update, but your changes will still remain.
+Which means you’ll still benefit from the update, but your changes will remain.

 Keeping Original Safe

 Another problem some developers have is accidentally damaging a theme beyond repair.
 Because you’re using a child theme’s style.css file to make changes to the site, you won’t have to worry about permanently marring the theme.